veritrans/veritrans-android/documentation.md

 ## Saved card screen with saved cards
 [insert image]

-When user completes successful transaction with permission to save cards we save credit card details(Not cvv).
+When user completes transaction successfully with permission to save cards we save credit card details(Not cvv).
 This saved cards are shown here.
-User can use this cards for future transactions.
+User can use these cards for future transactions.

 ## One click flow
-* After initial transaction we use  ***_saved_token_id*** for future transaction as follows
+* After initial transaction we use  ***_saved_token_id*** for future transactions as follows

 ```